spectrocloud/librarium/docs/docs-content/clusters/edge/trusted-boot/edgeforge/build-trusted-iso.md

 This document guides you through the process of producing Edge Installer ISOs that are secured by Trusted Boot.

+## Limitation

+- Trusted Boot is only supported for clusters with a connection to a Palette instance.
+Therefore, you cannot set `installationMode` to `airgap` in the **user-data** file.

 ## Prerequisites

 - A physical or virtual Linux machine with _AMD64_ (also known as x86_64) processor architecture to build the Edge